marifdemirtas/pfp-ebooks/_sources/plan1.rst

     the license is included in the section entitled "GNU Free Documentation License".

-..  shortname:: Overview
+..  shortname:: Plan1
-..  description:: This is an overview chapter for the web site.
+..  description:: Worked examples plus practice for Plan 1.

 .. setup for automatic question numbering.